 In November 2014, we commenced a quarterly cash dividend and intend to continue to pay regular dividends to our stockholders.
+In November 2015, we paid a special cash dividend in addition to our regular quarterly cash dividend.
 Our Board of Directors may, in its discretion, increase or decrease the level of dividends.
 Further, our Board of Directors has the discretion to discontinue the payment of dividends entirely.
 Any determination as to the payment of dividends, as well as the level of such dividends, will depend on, among other things, general economic and business conditions, our level of AUM, our strategic plans, our financial results and condition, new credit facilities or other agreements that could limit the amount of dividends we are permitted to pay, and any applicable laws.